junayed-hassan/junayed-hassan/README.md

 ---

 ## 🌟 Featured Projects
-Here’s an improved version with better readability, consistency, and a more engaging tone:

 ### 1️⃣ [Junayed AI](https://junayed-ai.vercel.app/)
 - 🤖 **Description**:
   Developed an AI-powered web application similar to Google Gemini or ChatGPT, enabling users to interact with advanced language models for various tasks.